Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: Numerical experiments

 \subsection{Results and interpretation of experiments}

 Having explained the benchmark graphs and the implementation of the algorithms, we now discuss the experiments we ran, the results we obtained and our interpretation of the results.

-As discussed above, we have decided that monitoring convergence against sample count is the right level at which to compare the relative performance of the four algorithms on the four benchmark graphs.
-We have also decided to run 10 instances of each of these 16 experiments to allow us to observe that indeed there is significant variation between runs and that our analysis accurately captures this.
+As discussed above, we decided to compare the convergence of the four algorithms on the four benchmark graphs as a function of the number of samples taken and not the time taken, since there is an uninteresting time dependence on the different algorithms and their implementations to produce each sample.
+We also decided to run 10 instances of each of these 16 experiments to allow us to observe that indeed there is significant variation between runs and that our analysis accurately captures this.

-With four different algorithms on four benchmark graphs we have widely varying upper bounds on the minimum number of samples needed for convergence.
+With four different algorithms on four benchmark graphs we have widely varying sample counts, as described in Table~\ref{tab:step_count_comparison}.
 However, in order to facilitate a straightforward comparison between the algorithms as well as between graphs for the same algorithm we have decided to run all experiments for the same fixed sample count of $10^6$ samples.
-For algorithms other than \thisPaperName{} this sample count is well below the counts required to guarantee convergence as per Table \ref{tab:comparison}.
-However, since we also know to expect earlier convergence due to the graphs not being absolute worse-case graphs, this number turns out to be sufficient for many of the runs.
+For algorithms other than \thisPaperName{} this sample count is well below the counts required to guarantee convergence as per Table \ref{tab:step_count_comparison}.

 We display the resulting 16 plots in a grid of graphs versus algorithms in Table \ref{tab:run_graphs}.
-Each plot is the running estimate of the normalised Betti number vs a running sample count on a log-scale starting at $10^2$, in equal logarithmic steps up until $10^6$ samples.
-The two horizontal red lines represent the $\hat{\beta}_k$ errors $\epsilon$ and $-\epsilon$ away from the true normalised Betti estimate (which is subtracted from the 10 traces to center the plot).
-The vertical red lines correspond to the first sample count after which 9 out of 10 of the runs remain within $\epsilon$ of the ground-truth.
+Each plot is the running estimate of the normalised Betti number plotted against the sample count on a log-scale starting at $10^2$, in equal logarithmic steps up until $10^6$ samples.
+The two horizontal red lines represent the chosen error $\epsilon$ from the true normalised Betti estimate (which is subtracted from the 10 traces to center the plot).
+The vertical red lines correspond to the first sample count after which 9 out of 10 of the runs remain within $\epsilon$ of the actual normalized Betti number.
+Fortunately, as expected, convergence occurs much earlier than the sample counts computed in Table~\ref{tab:step_count_comparison}.